cltk/cltk/docs/greek.rst

 Concerning text normalization: Even after plaintext conversion, the TLG will still need some cleanup.
 The CLTK contains some helpful code for `post-TLGU cleanup <http://docs.cltk.org/en/latest/greek.html#text-cleanup>`_.

 You may read about these arguments in `the TLGU manual <https://github.com/cltk/tlgu/blob/master/tlgu.1.pdf?raw=true>`_.

+Once these files are created, see `TLG Indices <http://docs.cltk.org/en/latest/greek.html#tlg-indices>`_ below for accessing these newly created files.

+See also `Text Cleanup <http://docs.cltk.org/en/latest/greek.html#text-cleanup>` for removing extraneous non-textual characters from these files.